openfoodfacts/folksonomy_api/README.md

 # Dependencies

-The code is written in python 3.x and uses [FastAPI](https://fastapi.tiangolo.com/) framework.
+The code is written in Python 3.x and uses [FastAPI](https://fastapi.tiangolo.com/) framework.

-Postgresql is used as the backend database.
+PostgreSQL is used as the backend database.

 # Dev

-You should create unit tests for each new feature or API change (see `./tests/test_main.py`).
+You should create unit tests for each new feature or API change (see [test_main.py](https://github.com/openfoodfacts/folksonomy_api/blob/main/tests/test_main.py)).
 To run tests just launch:
 ```bash
 pytest
 ```